pouryany/HuangLabAssessment/readme.md

 #  head(ego)
 ```

-Instead of GO enrichment analysis I use a enrichment analysis on KEGG pathways to get a more focused interpretations.
+Instead of GO enrichment analysis, I will use an enrichment analysis of KEGG pathways to get more focused interpretations.
 For pathway analysis, I use my in-house methodology, CADIA.

 ``` r
 ##  network based analysis on KEGG pathways using CADIA